maxwellmatthis/cellular-automaton-traffic-simulation/README.md

   -d, --dilly-dally-probability <DILLY_DALLY_PROBABILITY>
           The probability with which cars dilly-dally. (slow down randomly) [default: 0.2] --monitor <MONITOR>
-          The indexes of the cells that are to be monitored.
-(Note: Although all cells are always monitored, only the cells you specify here will be included in the simulation metrics at the end on the simulation.) [default: 0]
+          The locations, specified as `(lane_index, cell_index); ...`, of the cells that are to be monitored.
+(Note: all cells are passively monitored but only those specified will be added to the simulation result [default: (0,0)]
   -v, --verbose
           Whether to print the states of the road to stdout -a, --animate